-If this happens, not only do they risk passing their illness onto the rest of their team, but they won’t be able to give their full attention to the job and risk making costly mistakes.
+If presenteeism occurs, not only do employees risk passing their illness onto the rest of their team, but they won’t be able to give their full attention to the job - and risk making costly mistakes.

 On the other hand, being too lenient with time off can result in a culture where your employees take time off for the smallest incident because they know there won’t be any consequences.

 If you’d like help implementing your absence management policy, an experienced HR professional could help.
 Our directory of approved HR consultants is a great place to start.